Aquila-Network/aquila/README.md

 Documentation (dedicated Wiki page): [https://github.com/a-mma/AquilaDB/wiki](https://github.com/a-mma/AquilaDB/wiki)

 ![constellation](http://astronomyonline.org/Observation/Images/Constellations/ConstellationBig/Aquila.gif)

-#### Resillient
-Make sure your data is always available anywhere through any network.
-It is not necessory to be always online.
-Work offline, sync later.

-#### Replicated
-Your data is replicated over nodes to attain eventual consistency.

-#### Decentralized
-There is no single point of failure.

-#### Host Neutral
-Want to use AWS, Azure, G-cloud or whatever?
-Got a legion of laptops?
-Connect them together?
-No worries as long as they can talk each other.

 # Who is this for

 * If you are working on a data science project and need to store a hell lot of data and retrieve similar data based on some feature vector, this will be a useful tool to you, with extra benefits a real world web application needs.
 * Are you dealing with a lot of images and related metadata?
 Want to find the similar ones?
 You are at the right place.
 * If you are looking for a document database, this is not the right place for you.

 # Technology
 AquilaDB is not built from scratch.
 Thanks to OSS community, it is based on a couple of cool open source projects out there.
 We took a couch and added some wheels and jetpacks to make it a super cool butt rest for Data Science Engineers.
-While **CouchDB** provides us network and scalability benefits, **FAISS** provides superfast similarity search.
+While **CouchDB** provides us network and scalability benefits, **FAISS** and **Annoy** provides superfast similarity search.
 Along with our peer management service, AquilaDB provides a unique solution.

 # Prerequisites
 You need `docker` installed.